-If you are unhappy or worried about your care, you can speak directly to your carer, social worker. or Oxfordshire County Council can provide you with someone whose job is to listen to you, help you get your message across and make sure that others listen to you too – they are called an advocate.
-Getting Heard (formerly Oxfordshire Advocacy) can provide you with an independent advocate.
+If you are unhappy or worried about your care, you can speak directly to your carer, social worker, or Oxfordshire County Council can provide you with someone whose job is to listen to you, help you get your message across and make sure that others listen to you too – they are called advocates.
+Find out more about advocacy or finding someone to speak for you.

 Complaints about Child Protection conferences

 The council has a separate process for complaints about Child Protection Conferences.
 This is for complaints about the management of the conference, the decision about the category or harm or professionals' contributions, performance or provisions of services.